DSLituiev/lab-keras-r/running-docker-containers.md

     neuro run dslituiev/tensorflow-rstudio:latest -c 4 -g 1 -m 16G --http 8787

-The flag -c 4 -g 1 -m 16G indicates that a Neuromation instance with 1 GPU, 4 CPUs, and 16G of memory are requested.
+The flag `-c 4 -g 1 -m 16G` indicates that a Neuromation instance with 1 GPU, 4 CPUs, and 16G of memory are requested.
 The flag --http 8787 is the port number.

 Wait for the instance to start.
 After it is done, look for a line like that looks like https://job-000000-0000-0000.jobs-staging.neu.ro.

 ### Interact with docker container
-In a browser window (e.g. Chrome, Safari), type in the URL:
+In a browser window (e.g. Chrome, Safari), paste the URL that was returned at the previous step, _something similar to_:

     https://job-000000-0000-0000.jobs-staging.neu.ro

-replacing 000000-0000-0000 with what you see in the line.
-When prompted for a login and password, use `rstudio` for both.
+It will lead you to the rstudio log in page.
+If you see a neuromation logo, means your job is still loading.
+When on the login page, enter:

+- login: `rstudio`
+- password:  `rstudio`

 You should then see an Rstudio interface.
 In 5/30's structured discussion, we will go over how to train a neural network in the cloud using this.